 Eventually, we moved past the meadow and circled left for a bit of a distance.
 We even came upon the zebras again who were once again casually grazing, a sign that whatever danger there had been likely moved on.

 After an entire morning of walking, the sun was heating up.
 Even in winter, Botswana’s cool mornings warm up to typical (non-African) summer temperatures.
-It was time for a break and the campsite’s shade and ready lunch was calling.
+It was time for a break and the campsite’s shade and a ready lunch was calling.

 Looking back on my complete Intrepid Okavango Experience, I loved the mix of African safari types.
 We saw game from a vehicle, on a mokoro, from the air, and on a larger boat.
 But it was on foot where you understand just how enormous nature is.